 On the day of the Sunday service, click here to see the leaflet bulletin of scripture readings, prayers, and the words to the hymns.
 The video broadcast does not display the words said and sung by the congregation, so click here to see the leaflet bulletin.

 In addition to the bread, wine is also administered during Communion.
-Father Jim will provide instructions and information about the options, including not taking any wine.
 Communion in one kind (receiving bread only) remains, as it always has been, a perfectly valid and holy way to participate in the Lord’s Supper.
+Gluten-free bread is always an option at SsAM in addition to regular bread.

 The wearing of masks is a personal decision and people are welcome to choose to mask at any time as well as decide on their level of contact with others.
 We continue to have masks available for anyone needing one.